Comparing Traditional Vs. self-publishing

-- No time is spent deciding which publisher you should go with, instead the publisher that is willing to publish your book with the best terms is the one you go with.
+- You donot need to spend time in deciding which publisher you should go with.
+The publisher that is willing to publish your book with the best terms is the one you go with.

 - The time spent, first in waiting to hear from the publisher whether the manuscript is accepted.
 Second, if manuscript is accepted for publishing then to see the book available in the market.
 The publishing process can take anytime upward of a year and often more.

-Then there are grey areas where some authors will consider the following factors as good and others will consider the same factors as not suitable for them.
+Then there are grey areas.
+These areas some authors will consider as good and others will consider the same factors as not suitable.